We recently got access to a new Product Hunt product, called Upcoming.

-Using the Upcoming page editor is piece of cake.
+Using the Upcoming page editor is a piece of cake.
 It is a one-page form that you will need to fill in and that is literally IT.
 You will be done in no time.

-Here we noticed few issues that you should consider if you want to make the most out of your Upcoming on Product Hunt.
+Here we noticed a few issues that you should consider if you want to make the most out of your Upcoming on Product Hunt.

 Things you need to consider when creating the Upcoming page

-Your team is focused on the development and not the marketing.
+Your team is focused on development and not marketing.
 Most of the startups, like us, have limited resources so during our upcoming launch we were more busy communicating with people and fixing bugs, than “hustling” for subscribers.
 Maybe you will need to get more ready for this phase and focus more on the marketing.